incubyte/incubyte.github.io/content/blog/monnai-case-study.md

 what_we_did_icon_4 = "/images/2023/monnai-case-study/case-study-monnai-icons-14.png"
 what_we_did_icon_5 = "/images/2023/monnai-case-study/case-study-monnai-icons-15.png"
 what_we_did_icon_6 = "/images/2023/monnai-case-study/case-study-monnai-icons-16.png"
-slug = "monnai-case-study"
-tags = ["Case Study"]
-title = "Monnai: A Product Launch Journey"
+card_1_title="Taking Mental Healthcare Solution Global" card_1_desc="Making Mental Healthcare Accessible by Expanding the Solution Globally and Providing a Personalized Customer Experience" card_1_slug="../global-case-study/" card_2_title="A Centralized System for a Leading Consumer Lending Bank" card_2_desc="Reinventing global consumer insights for fintech" card_2_slug="../finance-case-study/"
 +++

 Reinventing global consumer insights for fintech.

 The fintech market size stood at USD 112.5 billion in the year 2021.
 Yet, consumer data used for decision-making remain outdated and fragmented.
 Most provide limited data points and do not even work across countries and continents.

 ### *A technical deep dive*